Skip to main content

 Overview

 The MSR Guardian is the most capable portable water purifier ever built for civilian purchase.
-At $349.95, it is also the most expensive — but what you get for that price is unmatched: 0.02-micron hollow fiber purification that physically removes viruses, bacteria, protozoa, and particulates; a self-cleaning pump mechanism that never needs backwashing; 2.5 liters per minute flow rate (the fastest of any pump purifier); and a 10,000-liter cartridge life that will last years of heavy use.
+At its premium price point, it is also the most expensive — but what you get for that price is unmatched: 0.02-micron hollow fiber purification that physically removes viruses, bacteria, protozoa, and particulates; a self-cleaning pump mechanism that never needs backwashing; 2.5 liters per minute flow rate (the fastest of any pump purifier); and a 10,000-liter cartridge life that will last years of heavy use.
 It meets NSF Protocol P248, the U.S. military standard for microbiological water purifiers — a certification no squeeze filter, straw filter, or press bottle has achieved.

 The Guardian's core innovation is its 0.02-micron medical-grade hollow fiber membrane.
 Standard portable filters like the Sawyer Squeeze use 0.1-micron membranes, which are small enough to block bacteria (0.2+ microns) and protozoa (1+ microns) but too large to stop viruses (0.02-0.3 microns).
 The Guardian's 0.02-micron pores are small enough to physically block even the smallest viruses through pure mechanical exclusion — no chemical adsorption, no batteries, no UV light.
 This is the same membrane technology used in kidney dialysis machines and pharmaceutical water purification, scaled down to a 17.3-ounce field unit.
 The result is a portable device that produces water safe enough for medical use from any freshwater source on earth.